ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute1.md

 <!-- LIANE - MORE INPUT IS NEEDED HERE FROM 03-submit-raw-reads -->

-### Submit raw reads
+### Submitting raw reads

-From this point in the 'route 1' submission tutorial, the instructions differ according to whether you are submitting raw reads or assemblies.
-This section details how users can submit 'raw reads'.
-For instructions on how to submit assemblies, please see the 'Submit sequence assemblies' section below.

-#### Exploring example data
+#### Explore the example data

-In this section, we will use the materials in the *runs* subfolder of the example data that you downloaded earlier.
+In this section, we will use the materials in the *runs* subfolder of the route-01 folder of the example data that you downloaded earlier.

-To view the contents of this folder, you can open it using a file explorer or use a command line interface.
+To view the contents of this folder, you can open it using a file explorer or using a command line interface.
 To do the latter, open a command prompt window (Terminal) on your computer and navigate to the *runs* subfolder.
 You can do this by typing `cd` in the terminal followed by the filepath (depicted as '$WORKSHOP/01-route/runs/' in the example below).
 Then, on a new line (that you can create by pressing 'enter' on your keyboard), type `ls`.
 The content of the subfolder will then be printed.

 >cd $WORKSHOP/01-route/runs/<br>ls

-**Note**: Windows users should replace the forward slash (`/`) in the code above with a backslash (`\`).
+**Note**: Windows users should replace the forward slashes (`/`) in the code above with backslashes (`\`).

 This subfolder contains three manifest files, each named 'paired_fastq_manifest_sample\*.txt' (where \* represents a number between 1 and 3).
 These manifest files contain the metadata for raw read files, which is used to connect the samples with the raw sequences.
 Preparation of such manifest files are key when submitting raw reads.

 #### Prepare manifest files

 A manifest file includes details on how the sequencing was done and on which sample.
-Manifest files comprise of two columns separated by a tab (or any white-space characters).
-The first column includes metdata field names, and the second column represents the corresponsing value.
-Below, we list the metadata field names that can be included in manifest files and the type of value taht can be provided for them:
+Manifest files consist of two columns separated by a tab (or any white-space characters).
+The first column includes metadata field names, and the second column represents the corresponding value.
+Below, we list the metadata field names that can be included in manifest files and the type of value that can be provided for them:

 * **STUDY** - Study accession or unique name (alias)
 * **SAMPLE** - Sample accession or unique name (alias)